Scalable multiphoton generation from cavity-synchronized single-photon sources

 The paper is organized as follows.
 In Sec.~\ref{sec:model} we introduce the setup, model, main approximations, and identify the optimal parameter regime of the scheme.
 In Sec.~\ref{sec:performance}, we introduce realistic parameter sets for a circuit-QED implementation and quantify its performance via the \tomas{single- and multiphoton generation} efficiencies, single-photon purity, and indistinguishability.
 The most important results of the paper are presented in Sec.~\ref{sec:scaling}, where we characterize the scalability of the \tomas{synchronized $N$-photon generation}.
-In Sec.~\ref{sec:disorder} we analyze the effect of inhomogeneities and disorder in the SPS parameters, and finally in Sec.~\ref{sec:conclusion} we summarize our conclusions.
-We complement the discussion by analytical and numerical methods to quantify the photon counting and correlations, which are briefly presented in Appendices \ref{sec:effective_model}, \ref{sec:counting}, and \ref{sec:correlations}.
+In Sec.~\ref{sec:disorder} we analyze the effects of inhomogeneities and disorder in the SPS parameters \changeByMing{and in Sec.~\ref{sec:multi-mode} the effects of the multi-mode nature of the cavity.} Finally in Sec.~\ref{sec:conclusion} we summarize our conclusions.
+We complement the discussion with analytical and numerical methods to quantify the photon counting and photon correlations, which are presented in Appendices \ref{sec:effective_model}, \ref{sec:counting}, and \ref{sec:correlations}.